 Burn injury victims usually have only three years to file a personal injury lawsuit under the Massachusetts statute of limitations.
 The three-year limit is a firm deadline.
 There might be rare exceptions, but you generally lose your right to compensation if you wait too long.

-If you were hurt, we highly recommend speaking with an experienced lawyer who can help secure compensation for your injuries today.
+If you were hurt, we highly recommend speaking with an experienced burn injury lawyer who can help secure compensation for your injuries today.

 If you were injured because of someone else’s negligence, you deserve to be compensated for your losses.
-Contact an experienced Boston burn injury lawyer at Sweeney Merrigan Law, LLP to learn more about your options.
+Contact an experienced burn injury lawyer in Boston, MA at Sweeney Merrigan Law, LLP to learn more about your options.
 As always, your initial consultation is 100% free of charge.